 Tuesdays, 4pm, Al-Anon Family Group.
 Friends and family of alcoholics meet every Tuesday in the Captain's Room.

 Wednesdays, 2-4pm, Socrates Café Engage in stimulating conversation on a variety of philosophical and existential topics.
 No reading or preparation required.
-Topic for March 12: What are the ethical considerations of having over 2 million people incarcerated?
+Topic for July 30: Should we have a death penalty?
+If so, is it for justice or revenge?